4 Ways to Avoid Small Business Payroll Mistakeskelly.connor

 Make sure that your employee details are up to date and accurate.

 This includes tax file number, name and address, start or termination date of the employee, date of birth, and pay details such as gross wages, allowances, hourly rate and employment period.

 Make sure that you put all your deadlines in the calendar straight away.
 For example, if you know that your PAYG payment summary annual report is due on 14 August set a reminder in your phone so it will alert you when you need to submit it.
 You can find out more information about these important dates on the ATO website.

 Keep up to date with payroll tax changes.

 The tax rates change every year.
 From 1 July every year you will need to make sure that the new tax rates have been applied to the pays.
+Changes to Single Touch Payroll (STP) including the introduction of Phase 2 will impact how your business handles payroll.
+The easiest way to stay up to date with these changes is to find a software solution that does the hard work for you.
 Cashflow Manager GOLD brings out an update every time there is a tax change which you need to install before you start processing payroll for the new financial year.
 This will keep you up to date with the tax office.